-- In Rounds 2 and 6 for Panels whose Round 1 collection occurred in an odd year - In Round 4 for Panels whose Round 1 collection occurred in an even year
+- In Rounds 2 and 6 for panels whose Round 1 collection occurred in an odd year - In Rounds 4 and 8 for panels whose Round 1 collection occurred in an even year

-Therefore, since Panel 25 Round 1 collection started in 2020, Panel 24 Round 1 collection started in 2019 and Panel 23 started in 2018, the CAHPS and CIS questions were not asked, and these variables are not included in the 2020 dataset.
+Therefore, since Panel 26 Round 1 collection started in 2021, Panel 25 Round 1 collection started in 2020, Panel 24 Round 1 collection started in 2019 and Panel 23 Round 1 started in 2018, the CAHPS and CIS questions were asked, and these variables are included in the 2021 dataset.

-In addition, the child preventive care series will be administered every other year beginning in 2020.
-CAPI will administer the child preventive care series in Rounds 2 and 6 for Panels whose Round 1 collection occurred in an odd year, and in Round 4 for Panels whose Round 1 collection occurred in an even year.
-Therefore, the child preventive care questions were asked in 2020 and are included in the 2020 dataset.
+In addition, the child preventive care series will be administered every other year beginning in 2018.
+CAPI will administer the child preventive care series as follows:

+- In Rounds 2 and 6 for panels whose Round 1 collection occurred in an even year - In Rounds 4 and 8 for Panels whose Round 1 collection occurred in an odd year.

+Therefore, the child preventive care questions were not asked in 2021 and are not included in the 2021 dataset.